ekoka/vino/README.md

 - **Arrays**: represent JSON *arrays*.
 The data to validate may contain a collection of unnamed items that can be *Primitives*, *Arrays*, or *Objects*.
 - **Processors**: these are the constructs that hold the validation logic.
 They're tasked with either validating, transforming, ignoring, or sometimes removing data items submitted for validation.

+##--- TODO
-    #TODO this excerpt should go under the paragraph discussing creation of Processors
+the next paragraphs should go under the section discussing creation of Processors.
+##---

 Except for 3 special cases (discussed a bit later), Vino makes little distinction between processors, they all take the same elements as input, raise some `vino.Validation` error when they fail to perform their task, or return the valid data on success.